William Denton (geologist): Life and work

-Denton was born at Darlington, Durham.
+Denton was born at Darlington, County Durham.
 His parents were Robert Denton (1797-1851) and Jane Dixon Denton (1791-1854).
 Among his siblings were Annie Denton Cridge and Lizzie (later Seybold).

 He was educated by his mother's friend Nelly Sedgwick who ran a small school and then attended the British Penny School in Darlington.
 He began to read from the age of four.
 At the age of eight he could recite chapters of the Bible from memory.
 A Baptist teacher, William Shotton, made an impression on him, by demonstrating a home-made galvanic cell.

 At the age of fourteen he received workshop skills as an apprentice to Timothy Hackworth the pioneering railway and marine engineer at his Soho Works in Shildon.
 He was a member of the New Shildon Mechanics Institute.
 Around the same time, he read Lyell's geology and examined fossils in the workings of the Prince of Wales Tunnel, then being dug to allow a railway to pass beneath the market town of Shildon.
 When Hackworth asked his apprentice to repair equipment at a brewery, Denton refused claiming that its connection to alcohol made such work against his conscience.
 This resulting in his sacking.

 He then attended the Normal School, and in his spare time lectured on temperance and preached in London.
 He took an interest in mesmerism and in radical unitarianism.
 This led to dismissal from the Normal School for heresy.
 His sister Annie Denton Cridge, who taught school, then helped him in his studies.
 He became an assistant at a school in London but lost the position after clashing with its Calvinist principal.
 He then became a clerk in the South Eastern Railroad Company.
 He gave lectures that drew crowds much to the ire of the church ministers.

 In 1848 he and sister Annie emigrated to Philadelphia.
 He married Caroline Gilbert in 1849 and settled in Dayton where he gave lectures.
 His wife died the next year.

+In December 1858, Denton debated James A. Garfield on the topic of the "Development Theory", which was an early version of theory of Evolution.
+Garfield was then professor and principal of the Western Reserve Eclectic Institute (now Hiram College) and a lay preacher of the Disciples of Christ.
+Each claimed to have won the debate.